 - 1. The committee, through its chair, shall report all policy recommendations to the University Senate. - 2.
 The committee shall submit an annual report to the University Senate. - 3.
-The committee shall refer to other University-wide standing committees, matters appropriate to their function. - 4.
+The committee shall refer to other University-wide standing committees matters appropriate to their function. - 4.
 The committee shall refer to appropriate School committees any recommendations initiated in the University Planning and Budgeting Committee concerning that School's program. - 5.
-The committee shall refer for action to the University Senate recommendations for University policy change, which is outside the responsibility of any standing committee. - 6.
+The committee shall refer for action to the University Senate recommendations for University policy change which is outside the responsibility of any standing committee. - 6.
 The committee will annually assess the Strategic Plan and report to the Vice Presidents and to the University Senate. - 7.
-Minutes shall be posted publicly as determined by the University Senate.
+Minutes shall be posted publicly as determined by the University Senate. - D. These Bylaws may be amended by a two-thirds vote of members present at any regularly scheduled meeting at which there is a quorum and by the approval of the University Senate and the President of the University.